 If your macarons don’t have feet, it could be because your batter is too wet.
 Make sure you’re using aged egg whites (more on that below) and avoid adding liquid flavoring and coloring.

-Most likely the reason your feet have not developed is because your macarons did not develop a skin before they were put in the oven.
+Most likely the reason for underdeveloped feet is because your macarons did not develop a skin before baking.
 Besides giving your shells happy feet, the skin helps prevent spreading and gives your shells that coveted shiny dome finish.
 To help your macarons develop a skin, leave them out at room temperature after piping for 20 to 30 minutes.
 Carefully touch the tops of your shells.
 If you feel a skin has developed, they’re ready to bake.

 A cracked top is most likely due to having too much air in the batter.
 This can be fixed by rapping the tray against your counter after piping your cookies to remove any air bubbles.

 Another reason your cookies may be cracking is because your oven has hot spots.
 To ensure even baking, put one tray at a time in the oven for best air circulation.

 Can I Use Store-Bought Liquid Egg Whites or Meringue Powder Instead of Separating Eggs Myself?

 Egg whites in a carton are usually pasteurized, which is not ideal for meringue.
 The heat from the pasteurization process negatively affects the proteins that are essential for making meringue.
 Likewise, meringue powder is not strong enough to hold a stiff meringue batter.
 To get the best macarons, we suggest separating eggs yourself.
 Trust us, it’s worth it!